RaduStoicescu/TensorFlow-in-small-bites/README.md

 TensorFlow has a steep learning curve.
 Most tutorials do a lot of work, very fast, with few lines of code.
 Even after understanding the code and math, I find myself unable to create new code from scratch.

 This tutorial is a byproduct of my learning process.
-It is meant to reinforce basic concepts and make sure there are no gaps left.

 From notebook to notebook I tried not to add or change more than a couple of lines.